Pesma za Evroviziju '23

-Format
+Format and production

 In 2023, RTS decided to once again organize Pesma za Evroviziju to decide its representative at the Eurovision Song Contest 2023.
 On the same day as the submission window had opened, the rulebook was published.
 The selection consisted of two semi-finals, held on 1 and 2 March, and a final on 4 March 2023.

 Voting

 In all 3 shows, the jury and the televoting award one set of 12, 10 & 8–1 points each to their 10 favourite entries.
 Eight entries that scored the most points in each semi-final progressed to the final.
 The act with the most points in the final is declared the winner.